Surfaces that become isotopic after Dehn filling: Compressing sequences

 \begin{dfn} Let $F$ be an embedded surface in $M(\alpha)$.
 A {\it compressing disk} for $F \cap M$ is an embedded disk $D \subset M$ such that $D \cap F=\bdy D$ is essential in $F \cap M$.
 Let $B$ be the closure of a neighborhood of $D$ in $M(\alpha) \setminus F$.
 Let $F'$ be the surface obtained from $F$ by removing $B \cap F$ and replacing it with the rest of $\bdy B$.
 Then we say $F'$ is obtained from $F$ by {\it compressing} along $D$ in $M$.
 A compressing disk $D$ for $F \cap M$ is {\it dishonest} if $\bdy D$ bounds a disk $D'$ in $F$.
 In this case the disk $D'$ is said to be the {\it witness} for $D$.
 If $D$ is not dishonest we say it is {\it honest}.
 See Figure \ref{fig:compression}. \end{dfn}

-\begin{lem} Suppose $F'$ is obtained from a surface $F$ in $M(\alpha)$ by compressing along some compressing disk for $F \cap M$, followed by removing any resulting 2-sphere components in $M(\alpha)$.
+\begin{lem} Suppose $F'$ is obtained from a surface $F$ in $M(\alpha)$ by compressing along some compressing disk for $F \cap M$, followed by removing any resulting components that lie in a ball in $M(\alpha)$.
 Then $w(F')<w(F)$. \end{lem}

 \begin{proof} Let $D$ be a compressing disk for $F \cap M$.
-Let $F'$ denote the surface obtained from $F$ by compressing along $D$, followed by removing any resulting 2-sphere components in $M(\alpha)$.
+Let $F'$ denote the surface obtained from $F$ by compressing along $D$, followed by removing any resulting components that lie in a ball in $M(\alpha)$.
 Suppose first that $D$ is honest, so that $\bdy D$ is essential in $F$.
 If, furthermore, $\bdy D$ is non-separating, then the genus of $F'$ is less than the genus of $F$, and hence the width is also less.
 If, on the other hand, $\bdy D$ is separating in $F$ then $F'$ is disconnected, and both components have smaller genus.
 Hence, again width has decreased.

 Now suppose $D$ is dishonest, and $D'$ is its witness.
 Thus, $D' \cap K \ne \emptyset$.
 The result of compressing along $D$ produces a sphere in $M(\alpha)$ and a surface that has the same genus as $F$, but meets $K$ fewer times, and thus has smaller width than $F$.
 This latter surface is precisely $F'$. \end{proof}